Table of Contents Hide

-Not all solar panels are created equal, but to the casual observer they all look the same.
-Among the good, the not-so-good, and the downright rubbish panels, there are also different types of panels.
-This edition of the Springers Solar Guide will help you identify the high-quality panels, and pick the best one for your needs.
+Solar panels are not created equal, but to the casual observer, they all look the same.
+Among the good, the not-so-good, and the downright rubbish, there are also different types of panels.
+Here’s how to pick the best solar panel for your RV.

 These are easy to recognise as they are black and uniform in colour.
 They are the least efficient of the solar panels.
 Why bother with them then?
 The amorphous panels work really well in low light situations and when there is partial shading.
 If you are planning to do a lot of camping in low latitudes such as Tasmania or Victoria in winter, the amorphous could be worth looking into.